PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 - Evaluation Speed: ~10-100x slower than hand-crafted evaluation, but 100-1000x faster than GPU-based deep networks
 - Search Depth: Reduced by 1-2 plies compared to classical Stockfish due to slower evaluation, but has better position understanding
 - Memory Footprint: Network weights (~20-50MB) are small enough to fit in CPU cache
-- Training Requirements: Requires hundreds of billions of training positions, but training is one-time and can be done offline, furthemore implementation is simpler because these trained networks are available online, for anyone on sites like: #link("https://tests.stockfishchess.org/nns")[Stockfish's FishTest]
+- Training Requirements: Requires hundreds of billions of training positions, but training is one-time and can be done offline.
+Furthermore, implementation is simpler because these trained networks are available online, for anyone on sites like: #link("https://tests.Stockfishchess.org/nns")[Stockfish's FishTest]

 ==== Quantization and Optimization
 ===== The Problem